 - There is absolutely zero guesswork with this programming.
-You and your coaches will know exactly the intent of each training session and will be able to articulate that to your athletes if they ask.
-You will also exactly how long each task-domain workout should take.
+You and your coaches will know exactly what the intent of each training session is and will be able to articulate that to your athletes if they ask.
+You will also know exactly how long each task domain workout should take.

 - Less emphasis on movements that may not be as valuable to the overall health of your members, but opportunities to work on higher skill movements in controlled settings.

 - A plan that is systematic and well-thought out.
 The risk of overuse and overtraining has been completely minimized with this plan.